Foster Care vs. Adoption in Virginia

 What is Adoption?

-In comparison to temporary foster care, adoption occurs when an adult is granted permanent parental custody, including all legal rights and responsibility in raising the child or teen until they turn 18.
+In contrast to temporary foster care, adoption occurs when an adult is granted permanent parental custody.
+Permanent custody includes all the legal rights and responsibilities of raising a child or teen until they turn 18.
 Permanent custody versus temporary placement is one of the main differences between foster care and adoption.

 UMFS Foster Care & Adoption

-UMFS’ Treatment Foster Care Program utilizes specialized training to educate foster parents on the different ways they can effectively care for teens and sibling groups who have been in the foster care system for several years.
-These children and teens have experienced multiple placements and/or the pain of being separated from their natural supports.
+UMFS’ Treatment Foster Care Program educates foster parents about different ways they can effectively care for teens and sibling groups.
+These children have often been in the foster care system for several years.
+They have experienced multiple placements and/or the pain of being separated from their natural supports.

-UMFS offers adoption services through our partnership with various local department of social service agencies throughout Virginia.
-Many of these children and teens face a variety of emotional needs, and UMFS is honored to provide support to adoptive parents who face the unique challenges associated with this fulfilling journey.
+UMFS offers adoption services through our partnership with various local departments of social service agencies throughout Virginia.
+Many of these children face a variety of emotional needs.
+UMFS is honored to provide support to adoptive parents who face the unique challenges associated with this fulfilling journey.

 For more information on how you can make a difference in a child or teen’s life through foster care adoption, contact us today!

-UMFS has 8 locations throughout the state of Virginia, spread conveniently across the Commonwealth.
-If you are interested in learning what is involved to become a foster parent, we encourage you to send us an inquiry, or contact UMFS at any of these locations:
+UMFS has eight locations throughout the state of Virginia, spread conveniently across the Commonwealth.
+If you’re interested in learning how to become a foster parent, please send us an inquiry.
+You can also contact UMFS at any of these locations: